YAcademy-Residents/CommonWeb3SecurityIssues/README.md

 ## Proxies
 <!-- markdown-link-check-disable-next-line -->
 - UUPS proxies MUST be initialized after deployment.
 Forgetting to initialize the proxy led to [the first $10 million bug](https://medium.com/immunefi/wormhole-uninitialized-proxy-bugfix-review-90250c41a43a) from Immunefi and [many other past bugs](https://twitter.com/transmissions11/status/1527699663322697728).
+- State variable layout must be followed when delegatecall is used, otherwise this [leads to problems](https://solidity-by-example.org/hacks/delegatecall)

 ## OpenZeppelin Upgradeable imports
 - Many OpenZeppelin upgradeable contracts need to be initialized in the importing contract's constructor.